HgAlexx/Hg.SaveHistory/README.md

 2. Screenshots are not working

-Sadly I didn't found a way to take screenshot of vulkan fullscreen games, so for these only windowed will work, or using opengl.
+Some games do not allow to take screenshots programmatically, often as an anti-cheat protection.

-This apply to Doom 2016 and Doom Eternal.
+This sadly apply to Doom 2016 and Doom Eternal when using the Vulkan graphic engine.

+Other games like Satisfactory have no issue taking screenshots when using Vulkan.

 ## TODO: